-- Non-qualifying Northern Ireland goods - Goods that do not merely pass through Ireland once they have left NI (for example, goods held in storage or undergoing further processing) - Goods such as excise goods (alcohol, tobacco or energy products) or endangered species.
-Further details will be published shortly for these situations - Goods moved on this route for an avoidance purpose
+- Non-qualifying NI goods - Goods that do not merely pass through Ireland once they have left NI (for example, goods held in storage or undergoing further processing) - Goods such as excise goods (alcohol, tobacco or energy products) or endangered species.
+Further details will be published shortly - Goods moved on this route for an avoidance purpose

-If you use TSS, the export declaration raised on your behalf by TSS will also satisfy your safety and security obligations for GB and NI and thus you will not need to raise a separate EXS Declaration.
+If you use the TSS, the export declaration raised on your behalf by TSS will also satisfy your safety and security obligations for GB and NI and thus you will not need to raise a separate EXS Declaration.